bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2014-02-13-rc-mod-update.md

 My later tests and final project will require a way to deal with the drift and cumulative measurement error.

-### Motor Controller and Motor-Gyro Test
+<a name="motor-gyro" href="#motor-gyro"><h3>Motor Controller and Motor-Gyro Test</h3></a>

 Driving the motor controller is surprisingly similar to the servo.
 For these simple motors, the only way to control the speed of an electric motor is by varying the voltage.
 This is pretty hard to do on its own.
 Instead I will use pulse width modulated signals, or PWM.
 By pulsing the power on and off faster than the motor can react, the PWM signals simulate a varying voltage source.